 Rinsing or soaking rice is a personal preference.
 Here at Lotus Foods, we do not suggest rinsing our rice.
 Depending on the rice varietal some rice will have a different texture when soaked before cooking.
 We do not include soaking in our recipes as we know many people prefer recipes that can be cooked quickly, but if you prefer to soak your rice that’s fine too, just keep in mind it will reduce the cooking time needed.

 Lotus Foods’ rice should be stored in cool and dry conditions.
 Our rice is warehoused in 55-60 degree temperatures.
 If you are not going to use the rice for long periods of time, rice can be kept in the refrigerator and can even be frozen.

 Yes, the vast majority of our products are organic.
 Please check each individual product page to determine if an item is organic.

 Whole grain means that the germ and bran layer on the rice is left intact.
 All rice starts as a whole grain; when the germ and bran layer is removed, you then have white rice.
 Most of the nutritional value in a grain of rice is within the germ and bran layer.
 This layer is most often brown (as in brown rice), but can also be red (as in Red Rice) and black (as it is in the Forbidden® Rice).

 Are your products gluten free?

-Most of our products are gluten and wheat free.
-Please check our product pages or packaging for product specific information.
+Yes, all Lotus Foods products are gluten and wheat free.
+Check out our website or packaging for product specific certification information.